civol/HDLRuby/README.md

 ##### Basics

-In HDLRuby::High, a system can inherit from the content of one or several other parent systems using the `include` command as follows: `include <list of systems>`.
+In HDLRuby, a system can inherit from the content of one or several other parent systems using the `include` command as follows: `include <list of systems>`.
 Such an include can be put anywhere in the body of a system, but the resulting content will be accessible only after this command.